bookwyrm/bookwyrm.github.com/_posts/2012-01-22-how-i-use-html5-boilerplate.md

 {% gist 1770161 HTML5B-1.html %}

-I find that I don’t need a whole lot of CSS that is IE-specific to fix display.
+I find that I don’t need a whole lot of CSS that is IE-specific to fix display issues.
 Therefore, I don't need the variety of classes on the <code>html</code> tag.

 I prefer being able to target each version of IE individually because it allows me to apply changes to more recent versions but not older versions.